-Article VII – ADIMINISTRATION
+Article VII – ADMINISTRATION

 The Association is administered by: - The General Assembly,

 - The Executive Committee

 Article VIII – GENERAL ASSEMBLY

 VIII-1 – Powers and functions

 The General Assembly constitutes the supreme body of the Association.
 It assembles all of the members of the Association and defines its major policies.
 It elects, upon proposal by the outgoing Executive Committee: the new Executive Committee, the President, one or several Vice-Presidents, the General Secretary and the Treasurer.